E-Team Program Guidelines

 Please read and understand your institution’s intellectual property policy before submitting an application.

-All program applications must be submitted online.
+All program applications must be submitted via our online system.
 Anyone on the team may serve as the applicant on a submission.
 ALL deadlines end at 11:59pm eastern time on the specified due date unless otherwise indicated.

 To start, you’ll need to have an NCIIA account.
 Creating an account is easy, and anyone can do it.
 To access an existing account or to create a new one, click here.
 You may start, save, stop, and return to your online proposal at anytime before submitting.